Blog›Legislation

 Read more →

-On 26 June 2025, Nigeria enacted several new tax laws, including the Nigeria Tax Act, which introduces significant changes to personal income tax.
-These amendments affect tax rates, allowances, and the definition of residency for payroll...
+On 26 June 2025, Nigeria enacted several new tax laws, including the Nigeria Tax Act, which makes significant changes to personal income tax, allowances, and the definition of residency for payroll purposes.
+The changes take effect from 1...

 Read more →